 The risk management plan in the work plan should indicate if cyanide is to used and include proposals for its management.

-Mercury is used to aid the recovery of gold in some small scale operations.
+Mercury was used to aid the recovery of gold in some small scale operations.
 It may be mixed with concentrates to produce an amalgam or used to coat the copper plates of conventional stamp batteries.

 It is extremely toxic, particularly so as vapour, and in some forms accumulates in aquatic organisms.
 Both environmental and occupational health concerns must be managed where mercury is used.